-Nicholas Korth (b.1971) is a composer with a fascination for the extraordinary sound worlds of natural harmony and overtone singing and a love for the setting of words.
-He lives in Hertfordshire with violinist Deborah Schlenther and their family.
+Nicholas Korth (b.1971) is a composer with a fascination for the extraordinary sound worlds of natural harmony and a love for the setting of words.
+His music is based on the tunings of harmonics and sub-harmonics produced by overtone singing, Gongs, strings and brass instruments.
+He has been fortunate to work with many talented musicians on this journey of rich discovery.

 As a member of the London Conchord Ensemble he has had much of his music performed (notably in the USA and at London’s Wigmore Hall) and recorded.
 He has worked closely with overtone singers Rollin Rachele and Paul Terrell, tenors James Gilchrist, Toby Spence and Daniel Norman and sopranos Emma Tring and Olivia Robinson.